 Google Cloud is one of the leading Cloud Providers and has its very own cloud-based MySQL database engine.
 Google Cloud SQL is just a cloud version of a good old MySQL relational database management System that has all the bells and whistles of MySQL DBMS along with some added features.
 It is also integrated with Google APP Engine.

-In this Google Cloud SQL tutorial, we will learn all about Google Cloud SQL and cover the following topics in the given order.
+In this Google Cloud SQL tutorial, we will learn all about it and cover the following topics in the given order.

 So without any further delay, let’s get started.